- iMessage: firstname.lastname@example.org

 By day, I’m a network engineer focused on wireless.
-I work from my home office in the middle of Kansas on the western side of the Flint Hills for the professional services division of a large Silicon Valley networking vendor.
+I work from my home office in the middle of Kansas on the eastern side of the Flint Hills for the professional services division of a large Silicon Valley networking vendor.
 I have specialized at one point or another in the areas of enterprise wireless networking, cloud services, streaming media, and technology strategy for houses of worship, education, business, and agriculture.

 In the past, I’ve been a professional geek for industry titans such as IBM, Sun, GE, MCI, and industry nobodies whose names have been long forgotten.
 I’ve also been a broadcast techie, done a stint in the US Air Force, as well as spending a summer being an infantryman disguised as a tourist attraction in Ottawa with the Canadian Grenadier Guards.

 I am a Certified Wireless Network Expert, holding certificate #273.
-I am also an Ekahau Certified Survey Engineer (Design) (#35), An Aruba Certified Mobility Associate, Aruba Certified Switching Associate, and Aruba Certified Design Professional, as well as holding certifications in design and troubleshooting with the AirMagnet and IBWave Wi-Fi design platforms.
+I am also an Ekahau Certified Survey Engineer (Design) (#35), An Aruba Certified Mobility Associate, Aruba Certified Switching Associate, and Aruba Certified Design Professional, as well as holding certifications in design and troubleshooting on the AirMagnet and IBWave Wi-Fi design platforms.